10 Times Queen Elizabeth Influenced Pop Culture That We’ll Never Forget

 People could watch the party in a video clip available to the public.

-2. Her Highness, the Spy
+9. Her Highness, the Spy

 Queen Elizabeth is also a fan favorite because she’s excellent at keeping top government secrets.
 Just ask the latest James Bond, Daniel Craig.

-During the 2012 Summer Olympics opening, the special agent playing actor and the Queen met at the palace before simultaneously parachuting into the Olympic stadium in London.
+During the 2012 Summer Olympics opening, the special agent actor and the Queen met at the palace before simultaneously parachuting into the Olympic stadium in London.
 Readers can view the duo’s grand entrance here.

 During an episode of BBC Radio 4’s The Reunion, Oscar-winning director Danny Boyle said that the Queen kept her lips sealed about this confidential plan.
 The episode commemorated the 10th anniversary of the event.